warmashster/Themes-For-test.airmash.online/README.md

     - [Chrome users](https://chrome.google.com/webstore/detail/requestly/mdnleldcmiljblolnjhpnblkcekpdkpa)
     - [Firefox users](https://www.requestly.in/firefox/builds/requestly-latest.xpi)
     - Once installed, it will show as a blue `r` icon, next to your address bar.
-2. How to Download the type of theme file you want [from this link](https://youtu.be/yirtFUMG6ZQ) to a local folder.
+2. How to Download the type of theme file you want [from this link](https://youtu.be/yirtFUMG6ZQ).
+4. I recommend you watch the full video and do the same steps i did for the other theme files.
 3. Click the `r` button, and the configuration page for Requestly will open.
 4. Choose the blue button (Upload), and select the file you downloaded, "requestly_rules.txt".
 5. You can now close this tab.